 The optimal bromine levels for a hot tub are between 3-5 ppm (1-3 ppm if your hot tub has an Ozonator).

 The number of tablets will depend upon the volume of your hot tub, the current levels, and brominator/feeder settings.
-It takes one tablet per 100 gallons of water to maintain an active bromine residual of two ppm.

 If the bromine levels are below two ppm or less, use granular bromine instead of tablets.
 You can also do this by crushing the pills to a powdered form.

 It is safe to enter the hot tub thirty minutes after adding the tablets to the hot tub.
 Although, doing a quick test is the best way to decide.

 How many bromine tablets do you need for an inflatable hot tub?

 Inflatable hot tubs also need bromine, and maintaining water balance is the same as a fixed hot tub.
 The number of bromine tablets will depend upon the current bromine levels and the hot tub volume.
 That is one one-inch tablet per 100 gallons of water to maintain a bromine level of 2 ppm.

 How often do I need to add bromine tablets?

 The answer depends upon the current bromine levels of your hot tub water.
 Since bromine is a sanitizer, it is best to test the levels daily or once every couple of days.
 Add tablets in appropriate quantities to keep the bromine levels between 3-5 ppm.